Carducci String Quartet

 Celebrated as well for their interpretation of contemporary repertoire, the Carducci Quartet is regularly invited to perform new works.
 Recent world premieres include Anthony Gilbert’s cello quintet Haven of Mysteries with Guy Johnston.
 The Carduccis also curated two projects at Kings Place, London around Steve Reich and Philip Glass.

-The Carducci Quartet's latest CD release is the premiere recording of David Bruce's 'Gumboots' clarinet quintet, paired with the Brahms clarinet quintet, with guest Julian Bliss.
+The Carducci Quartet's latest CD, Jethro Tull: The String Quartets, is a collaboration with Ian Anderson which made its debut on the Billboard Classical Chart at Number 1.
+Just prior to that release, the Carducci Quartet made the premiere recording of David Bruce's 'Gumboots' clarinet quintet, paired with the Brahms clarinet quintet, with guest Julian Bliss.
 Gramophone Magazine singled out the CD as an "Editor's Choice", calling it a “double delight”.
 “First, an engaging new work which deserves a place in the chamber repertory; second, a passionate account of Brahms’s Clarinet Quintet” [full review]

 In addition, the quartet's discography includes the 2015 all-Shostakovich CD (Signum Classics)of quartets 4, 8 & 11' two CDs of Philip Glass CD (Naxos), Into the Ravine (Signum) with Nicholas Daniel featuring British works composed for the ensemble, and Alexander Raskatov’s Monks Music, listed as one of the top 5 classical recordings of 2013 by the Irish Times.
 The quartet has also received wide critical acclaim for recordings on their own record label and their catalogue features two world premiere recordings: works by G. Whettam (‘recording of the month’ MusicWeb International) and J. Horovitz (‘beautifully crafted works…excellent performances’, BBC Music Magazine).
 The Carduccis have also recorded Vivaldi and Piazzolla with the Katona Twins Guitar Duo for Channel Classics.